What is a family day?

 As a result of the great success of our family days, many churches have expressed an interest in using our family day resources in their church.

-We are currently making these available online.
+These are now available online.

 For each prayer station we include:

-The Reconciliation Family Day resources are NOW AVAILABLE and can be purchased online by clicking the button below.
+All four Family Day resources are NOW AVAILABLE and can be purchased online by clicking the button below.

 Advent Family Day